JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 In the final state of the migrated app, there are run configurations for the initial Android module (`mobile`) and the new iOS app.
+You can run the desktop app from the corresponding `main.kt` file.
-Run them both to see the way shared UI works on both platforms!
+Run them both to see the way shared UI works on all platforms!

 ## Final summary